-Canon 1200D versus Nikon D810
+Canon 1200D vs Nikon D810

-The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D810 are two digital cameras that were officially introduced, respectively, in February 2014 and June 2014.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D810 are two digital cameras that were announced, respectively, in February 2014 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1200D) and a full frame (D810) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (38 percent) than the Canon 1200D.
 Moreover, the D810 is substantially heavier (104 percent) than the 1200D.
 It is noteworthy in this context that the D810 is splash and dust-proof, while the 1200D does not feature any corresponding weather-sealing.